128technology/docs/docs/plugin_m800_watchdog.md

 ## Troubleshooting

-The plugin is installed on the 128T as a linux service.
+The plugin is installed on the 128T as a Linux service.
 To confirm its operation, execute the command `systemctl status M800_watchdog`.

 ```
 Feb 12 16:28:11 sol_acm800_dut1 systemd[1]: Started Watchdog for the Audiocodes M800 platform.